Southern California Hiking

 Aside from our hiking treks, I tried to run outside during my time here instead of at the gym.
 I’ll be getting plenty of treadmill time in the coming weeks as the temperatures hover around 20 and ice covers my trails.

 My winter break is quickly coming to an end; classes start on Monday.
 My LAST FIRST DAY OF SCHOOL.
 What?!
 Naturally my mom and I have to do some shopping this afternoon then ;) Shopping, lunch, gym time, and homemade pizza fill the agenda for the rest of the day.
 I’m also determined to finish the book I’m reading (American Wife, highly recommend) and download a few podcasts for the car tomorrow.
 Can’t wait to get back to my own little apartment and see what this next semester has in store <3

-Posted on January 9, 2015, in Blogging, College, Fitness, Healthy Habits, Real Life Stuff and tagged college, crystal cove, exercise, fitness, hike, hiking, newport beach, nutrition, potato chip rock, san diego, scenic, southern california, trails.
+Posted on January 9, 2015, in Blogging -Behind the Scenes, College, Fitness, Healthy Lifestyle, Life Updates and tagged college, crystal cove, exercise, fitness, hike, hiking, newport beach, nutrition, potato chip rock, san diego, scenic, southern california, trails.
 Bookmark the permalink.
 3 Comments.

 Whewwww the weather in socal looks GORG.
 I can’t believe winter break is ending, right?
 So crazy.

 I know, I wish I could bottle up that sunshine for later!
 Back to reality :/

 Pingback: Throwback Thursday IV | Strong Like My Coffee